Use GitHub Copilot to Supercharge Your Coding in VS Code

 • "Refactor this function"

-Available Agents:
+Available Participants

-• @workspace - Entire codebase context
+• @workspace — reason over your entire codebase

-• @vscode - VS Code specific questions
+• @vscode — VS Code settings & features

-• @terminal - Command line operations
+• @terminal — command-line help

 • "@workspace find all TODO comments"

-• "@vscode how to configure extensions"
+• "@vscode how do I configure extensions?"

 • "@terminal run the build script"